 Clubs cannot arrange to play a fixture after the date in the fixture list except for fixtures on a Public or National Holiday Weekend ( which includes matches on the Friday to Monday) in which case the date may be changed at the request of either team captain with at least two weeks notice given to the opposition.
 The home captain shall then offer three non conflicting dates for the match to be played.

 The League Match Secretary shall be informed of the situation and the re-arranged date.

 For re-arranged matches arranged after the official fixture chart, see the list of additional start and finish times.
 Also note a minimum of 12 sets constitute a match.

 When a match is abandoned owing to weather conditions and if both captains agree to restart a match as a new match, the teams are not restricted to a maximum of two substitutes in the re-arranged match.

 If the visiting team have any players with special dietary requirements, then the visiting team captain should inform the home captain accordingly, giving plenty of time for the home captain to make appropriate arrangements.

-Suppers – It is the hosting team’s responsibility to provide a light meal AND a drink of some sort for the visiting team.
+Suppers – It is no longer the hosting team’s responsibility to provide a light meal BUT a drink of some sort for the visiting team is recommended.